cypress-io/cypress-documentation/content/guides/component-testing/react/quickstart.md

 ### Passing Props to Components

-We should also have a test to ensure the `initial` prop sets the test to something else besides its default value of "0".
+We should also have a test to ensure the `initial` prop sets the count to something else besides its default value of "0".
 We can pass in props to the `Stepper` component via JSX in the `mount` method: